Pat Moylan (Cork hurler)

-Pat Moylan is an Irish former hurler who played as a midfielder at senior level for the Cork county team.
+Pat Moylan (born 20 January 1949) is an Irish former hurler who played as a midfielder at senior level for the Cork county team.

 Moylan joined the team during the 1970 championship and was a regular member of the starting fifteen until his retirement after the 1981 championship.
 During that time he won three All-Ireland medals, three Munster medals, two National League medals and one All-Star award.

 At club level Moylan was a three-time All-Ireland medalist with Blackrock.
 In addition to this he has also won five Munster medals and five county club championship medals.